 technologies to help reduce the demand for oil.

-Both Government and business leaders need to exit and divest
+Both Government and business leaders need to

 behavior.
 Let the free markets correct themselves and produce new